LA Arboretum Exhibit

 Admire and purchase Tom's beautiful tree art at the Los Angeles County Arboretum Forces of Nature Art Exhibition.

 This vessel came from the Tasmanian blue gum tree next to the Queen Anne Cottage on the grounds of the Los Angeles County Arboretum.
 The tree was somewhat famous for its weekly TV appearance on the show Fantasy Island.
 (Yes, the Queen Anne Cottage is where Tatto rang the bell and proclaimed, "The plane!
 The plane!"

 The tree was taken down in January of 2017, and I personally extracted several pieces from the downed trunk on August 7th.

-I personally harvested a large branch from an African fern pine on the 11th of November at the LA County Arboretum.
+I personally harvested a large branch from an African fern pine on the November 11th at the LA County Arboretum.
 The tree was on the list of trees to be pruned in the near future.
-I transformed it on the 15th at a fellow woodturner’s shop in Phoenix.
+I transformed it on the 15th at a fellow woodturner's shop in Phoenix.